-- Prioritize tasks and delegate when necessary and appropriate. - Identify and act upon deadlines and limitation periods related to legal procedures. - Develop and maintain a "bring forward" or "reminder" system (manual and electronic) to ensure adherence to deadlines and limitation periods. - Complete work independently within strictly prescribed timelines. - Participate effectively and cooperatively in team tasks and responsibilities. - Develop personal and professional strategies to work effectively and productively when pressure situations arise. - Develop and present creative solutions to problems that arise from conflicting demands and difficult situations.
+- Prioritize tasks and delegate when necessary and appropriate. - Identify deadlines and limitation periods related to legal procedures. - Develop and maintain a "bring forward" or "reminder" system (manual and electronic) to facilitate meeting timelines and deadlines. - Complete work independently within strictly prescribed timelines. - Participate effectively and cooperatively in team tasks and responsibilities. - Develop personal and professional strategies to work effectively and productively when pressure situations arise. - Present problem-solving solutions to co-workers for consideration when difficult situations arise.

-use current and relevant electronic and print resources proficiently, within the legal environment, to conduct legal research, to assist with file and evidentiary management, to facilitate communication and to generate legal documentation, in compliance with current regulations and procedures.
+use current and relevant electronic and print resources, within the legal environment, to conduct legal research, to assist with file and evidentiary management, to facilitate communication and generate legal documentation, complying with current regulations and procedures.

-- Access and use current word processing and legal application software. - Integrate and adapt appropriate technology for the task. - Display proficiency in keyboarding and computer skills. - Create final form correspondence and documentation by integrating and synthesizing information from print and/or electronic sources. - Manage records in a manner that complies with legal requirements governing retention of records and privacy of information. (e.g., Freedom of Information and Protection of Privacy Act.
+- Access and use current word processing and legal application software efficiently. - Select and apply the appropriate technology for the task. - Display proficiency in keyboarding and computer skills. - Convert information from print or electronic sources into final form correspondence and documentation. - Manage records in a manner that complies with legal requirements governing retention of records and privacy of information. (e.g., Freedom of Information and Protection of Privacy Act.
 R.S.O.
-1990, Chapter F 31) - Comply with regulatory requirements for electronic preparation, dissemination, filing and storage of specific legal documents. - Apply management software for dockets, billing and accounting. - Conduct research using current electronic and print based resources. - Incorporate information technologies in an appropriate, ethical and professional manner. - Organize and manage teleconferences, videoconferences and on-line collaboration.
+1990, Chapter F 31) - Comply with regulatory requirements for electronic preparation, dissemination and filing of specific legal documents. - Research using current electronic and print based resources. - Use information technologies in an appropriate, ethical and professional manner. - Organize and manage teleconferences, videoconferences and on-line collaboration.

-research and summarize the presenting legal issues, applying knowledge of substantive and procedural law, to support the legal team and draft the appropriate legal documents.
+research and summarize the presenting legal issues, applying knowledge of substantive law, to support the legal team.

-- Determine essential information relating to the principles of substantive and procedural law that impacts the presenting legal matter. - Identify and explain the relationship of the relevant parties engaged in a legal matter. - Identify relevant facts in a given situation. - Research issues of substantive and procedural law required to support the presenting legal matters. - Engage in problem solving that demonstrates understanding of substantive and procedural law. - Assist in summarizing and analyzing the facts, issues and law in relation to the presenting legal matter. - Organize, summarize, synthesize and communicate research results to legal professionals, giving consideration to the currency and reliability of documents and information obtained during research process. - Update statutes and note up\ cases to ensure currency of research. - Document and communicate research results using generally accepted citation rules. - Analyze levels of government, internal relationships within government and other departments and agencies. - Apply knowledge of substantive law and/or secondary legal sources to identify and formulate relevant facts and legal issues. - Create draft documentation after determining, researching and summarizing substantive and procedural law relating to the presenting legal matter.
+- Determine essential information, relating to the principles of substantive law, that impacts the presenting legal matter. - Identify the relevant parties to a legal matter. - Identify relevant facts in a given situation. - Research relevant concepts of substantive law required to support the presenting legal matters, using available systems (print/electronic). - Use a problem solving approach based on understanding of substantive law. - Contribute to summarizing evidence related to the facts, issues and law in relation to the matter. - Organize, summarize and communicate research results, giving consideration to the currency and reliability of documents and information obtained during research process. - Note up\ cases using print and electronic sources. - Communicate results using generally accepted citation rules. - Identify levels of government, internal relationships within government and other departments and agencies as they impact the legal environment.

-integrate rules of procedure to support best legal practices.
+apply rules of procedure to support best legal practices.

-- Conduct interviews to gather, analyze, and evaluate information.

-- Anticipate the needs of legal professionals within the legal environment.

-- Conduct required searches using print and/or electronic databases to support due diligence.

-- Distinguish and apply relevant procedures and rules in support of the various practice areas:

-- o real estate

-- o corporate

-- o commercial

-- o wills/estates

-- o family

-- o landlord/tenant

-- o intellectual property and securities

-- o taxation

-- o criminal

-- o municipal law

-- o insurance

-- o administrative law

-- o contracts

-- o torts

-- o civil litigation

-- Develop accurate, relevant and complete documentation for the various practice areas.

-- Co-ordinate the management and maintenance of legal files and records.
+- Conduct interviews to gather or disseminate information. - Anticipate the needs of legal professionals during the course of legal proceedings. - Conduct required searches, utilizing print and/or electronic databases to support best legal practices. - Anticipate and apply relevant procedures and rules in support of the various practice areas: - o real estate; - o corporate/commercial; - o wills/estates; - o family; - o landlord/tenant; - o debtor/creditor. - Locate and apply rules of procedures related to courtrooms and tribunals. - Prepare relevant documentation for the various practice areas to the required standard of accuracy and completeness.